Blogger Outreach Guide

 For further tips on constructing an outreach email, have a look at Hubspot’s great “How to Use Guest Blogging for Effective Link Building” post.

-Tell me all about your own blogger outreach successes and failures below or drop me a message via my Twitter at @andrew_isidoro.
+Tell me all about your own blogger outreach successes and failures in the comments.